Labubu and Pop Mart collector Scott Frenzel explains whether a rotatable head means your Labubu is real or fake

 Do real Labubu heads turn?

-The heads usually spin on genuine Labubu keychain plushes, including figures from the Exciting Macaron, Big Into Energy, and Have a Seat series—although some figures’ heads may not rotate due to manufacturing differences.
-Non-plush figures, like the ones in the Lazy Yoga series, usually have fixed heads that don’t spin.
+Labubu and Pop Mart collector Scott Frenzel says some Labubu heads spin, depending on the figure.
+The heads usually spin on genuine Labubu keychain plushes, like figures from the Exciting Macaron, Big Into Energy, and Have a Seat series.
+The heads on non-plush figures, like the Lazy Yoga series ones, usually don’t.

 Section 1 of 4: